 Which whiteboard surface is best?

-We have spent a number of years developing whiteboards and selecting the best materials and surfaces to suit our products and designs.
+We have spent 30 years developing whiteboards and selecting the best materials and surfaces to suit our products and designs.
 We look at how well they perform as a writing surface, how well they clean and how magnetic receptive they are.

-Our two main product ranges are based around ThinkingWall and our custom printed whiteboards which do vary slightly in specification.
-They are both rigid panel whiteboards, but a world away from the flimsy, stain-prone options you might find from an office stationary supplier.
+Our two main product ranges are based around ThinkingWall® and our custom printed whiteboards.
+These vary slightly in specification.
+They are both rigid panel whiteboards, but a world away from the flimsy, stain-prone options you might find from an office stationery supplier.

 The ThinkingWall material contains metal content which makes it receptive to magnets and means we can produce a frameless finish for a clean, simple and modern look without leaving sharp edges to the whiteboards.